thoughtspot/rest-api-sdk/sdks/typescript/RolesApi.md

 const apiInstance = new RolesApi(configuration);

 apiInstance.deleteRole(
-  // string | Unique ID or name of the role.
+  // string | Unique ID or name of the Role.
   "role_identifier_example"
 ).then((data:any) => {
   console.log('API called successfully.
 Returned data: ' + data);